 |€ million||Change, %||change, %|

-In January 2022, the number of delivery days in Kesko’s grocery trade equalled that of the year before, while the number of delivery days in building and technical trade in Finland, Sweden and Norway was up by one year-on-year.
+The number of delivery days in January 2023 was up by 1 year-on-year in Kesko’s grocery trade and in building and technical trade in Finland, Sweden and Norway.
+Saturdays are wholesale delivery days in grocery trade, but not in building and technical trade.
 Under normal circumstances, one delivery day has an approximately 2-4% impact on Kesko’s wholesale, depending on the division.
-The number or timing of delivery days in the car trade does not have a similar impact on sales.
+The number or timing of delivery days in car trade does not have a similar impact on sales.

 Car trade market statistics by the Finnish Information Centre of Automobile Sector.

-Kesko publishes advance information on the retail sales of K Group’s stores quarterly in connection with interim reports.
+Kesko publishes advance information on the retail sales of K Group stores quarterly in connection with interim reports.

 Further information is available from Hanna Jaakkola, Vice President, Investor Relations, tel. +358 105 323 540, and Eva Kaukinen, Vice President, Group Controller, tel. +358 105 322 338.